faizghifari/smart-hospital-webapp/README.md

 3. Next thing you need to do are refactoring the generated code file and migrations file into JavaScript ES6.
 You can refer to the existing table for refactoring.
 To add options for table attributes, you can read the [Sequelize Documentation](http://docs.sequelizejs.com/manual/tutorial/migrations.html)
 4. Before do database migrations, please ensure that your code is free from errors (and warnings if necessary).
 5. Do database migrations by running `sequelize db:migrate`.
+6. If there is any changes on the database either tables or attributes, run `sequelize db:migrate:undo:all` first to revert the existing database and then run `sequelize db:migrate`

 Notes:
 - If there's any problem occured while creating table or migrating database, you can read the [Sequelize Documentation](http://docs.sequelizejs.com/manual/tutorial/migrations.html) to see additional command like Undo, etc.